What Happens When Someone Refuses to Sign Divorce Papers in Illinois?

 Some of the procedures before trial are discovery, such as interrogatories, request for production of documents and records, depositions, subpoenas, and completion of financial affidavits.

-When children are involved there are additional procedures including mediation and parenting classes.
-In some cases, the Court may appoint a guardian ad litem to investigate and advise the Court as to matters relating to children.
+When children are involved, additional procedures are involved, including mediation and parenting classes.
+In some cases, the Court may appoint a guardian ad litem to investigate and advise the Court on matters relating to children.

 There are also pretrial conferences and trial conferences.